samurwin/samurwin/README.md

 ### 🔭 I’m currently working on...
 **A French grammar website.
-[Check it out!](https://cahier-de-francais.herokuapp.com)** My family is French-Canadian, and although I grew up in Ontario and didn't learn the language it is very much a part of my family and history.
-About a year ago I started learning French and have begun this project to help with both my language and development skills!
+[Check it out!](https://cahier-de-francais.herokuapp.com)**

 ### 🌱 I’m currently learning...
 * **Shopify Theme Development**